 The book outlines three broad types of anti-stigma approaches: protest, education, and contact.
 These may be informed by different agendas depending on who’s leading the campaign.
 Professional groups tend to promote the idea that decreasing stigma will lead to more people accessing mental health services.
 Families and other supporters may have a similar agenda, whereas people with mental illness may be more focused on promoting dignity and self-worth.

-There are multiple large campaigns that allow for slacktivist engagement, like Time To Change’s Time To Talk Day or Bell Let’s Talk Day.
-There is a ton of promotion and these efforts capitalize on the easy buy-ins across a broad swath of the population, but from what Corrigan has to say these may not be very effective.
+There are multiple large campaigns that allow for slacktivist engagement, including Bell Let’s Talk Day.
+There’s a ton of promotion, and these efforts capitalize on the easy buy-ins across a broad swath of the population.
+However, from what Corrigan has to say, these may not be very effective.

-Chances are many of us have seen (or been) people arguing about language change, such as using “completed suicide” rather than “committed suicide“, or “person with schizophrenia” rather than “schizophrenia”.
+Chances are many of us have seen (or been) people arguing about language change, such as using “completed suicide” rather than “committed suicide“, or person-first language like “person with schizophrenia” rather than “schizophrenic”.
 Except you know what?
 It can actually have a negative effect, according to Corrigan.
 There are a couple of elements to this.
-If you tell someone not to think about a white bear, what are they guaranteed to think about?
+If you tell someone not to think about a white bear, what are they certain to think about?
 A white bear.

-Education as an anti-stigma strategy
+Education as a strategy

 When it comes to attempts to educate the public about mental illness, Corrigan doesn’t mince words: “Education, at least for adults, is an overrated, mostly feckless approach to erasing stigma.”
 He gives the example of myths versus facts as a common type of educational approach.
 This seems rather unfortunate; I certainly love me a good myths vs facts!

 Another surprise?
-Apparently public service messages that mental illness is biologically based are actually unhelpful, because people seeing these messages tend to conclude that recovery is unlikely.
-Even cheerful antidepressants about suddenly un-depressed people singing and dancing and enjoying life can also lean people towards conclusions that recovery is unlikely.
+Apparently, public service messages that mental illness is biologically based are actually unhelpful, because people seeing these messages tend to conclude that recovery is unlikely.
+Even cheerful antidepressant ads about suddenly un-depressed people singing and dancing and enjoying life can also lean people towards conclusions that recovery is unlikely.

 Contact as an anti-stigma strategy